-The Environment Fund is aimed at supporting voluntary organisations, private companies, public entities and educational institutions in the undertaking of tangible environmental conservation projects, studies or initiatives that have the potential to achieve and manage the aims and objectives of the Environment Protection Act, remedial action to mitigate any harm caused to the environment or otherwise contribute to environmental protection in the Maltese Islands.
+The Environment Fund is aimed at providing financial support towards undertakings of tangible environmental conservation projects, studies or initiatives that have the potential to achieve and manage the aims and objectives of the Environment Protection Act, remedial action to mitigate any harm caused to the environment or otherwise contribute to environmental protection in the Maltese Islands.

 The Environment Fund covers, but is not limited to, the following themes:

 - Safeguarding ambient quality, including air quality, environmental noise, chemical and radiation;

 - Using resources efficiently and sustainably, including stone, fresh waters, coastal and marine areas, soil, land and waste;

 - Improving the local environment, including greening urban areas and quality of countryside;

 - Biodiversity and nature protection;